 View Wine Tasmania's updates and submissions on this important issue here (you'll need your member login - get in touch if you 've misplaced these details).

 - Hobart, Tuesday 14 November from 1.00pm - 3.30pm, at Drysdale House, Hobart.

 - Launceston, Wednesday 15 November from 9.30am - 12.00pm, at The Mercure Hotel, Launceston.

 The ATO will provide guidance on key issues arising from the legislative changes, including:

-In addition, Wine Australia has agreed to provide an information briefing on the grant components of the $50 million Export and Regional Wine Support Package and the $10 million Wine Tourism and Cellar Door Grant program.
+In addition, Wine Australia has agreed to provide an information briefing on the $50 million Export and Regional Wine Support Package and the $10 million Wine Tourism and Cellar Door Grant program.

 Details as follows:

 Date: Wednesday, 15 November 2017